Year Joined MKLM: 1985

-Program(s): MKLM Always a Missioner Manager; Friends Across Borders Manager
+Projects(s): Always a Missioner (AAM) Manager, Friends Across Borders (FAB) Manager

-In 1996, they returned to Linares, Chile where Cecilia became the director of a mental health center for youth.
-In the beginning the center worked mainly with the children of detained, disappeared and political prisoners of the dictatorship.
-Under Cecilia’s administration the center broadened its scope and eventually became a part of the local hospital.
-In May 2004, Sam and Cecilia returned to the United States where Cecilia assumed the responsibility of the Maryknoll Lay Missioner’s program, Friends Across Borders that coordinates Mission Awareness Experiences.
+The family returned to Linares, Chile, in 1996, and Cecilia was the Youth Mental Health Center Director.
+The center worked mainly with the children of detained, disappeared and political prisoners of the dictatorship.
+Under Cecilia’s administration, it broadened its scope and became part of the hospital.
+The family returned to Ossining, NY, and Cecilia assumed responsibility for Maryknoll Lay Missioners’ FAB program that coordinates mission awareness experiences.